Last page update: January 21, 2017

 The purpose of this city, in Walt's words, was to "build a living showcase that more people will talk about and come to look at than any other area in the world."
 It was designed for a population of 20,000 who would live, work, learn and play primarily within EPCOT or other parts of Walt Disney World.
 And the entire complex would be charged with the daunting task of continually forecasting American urban and home life 25 years into the future.
 American industries would be constantly updating the technologies in both the commercial buildings and the homes, and those industries would be heavily relied upon as financial partners in the venture.

 EPCOT's transportation system would consist largely of two technologies that Disney had already been using or developing at the time: the monorail and the peoplemover.
 The monorail would run straight through the center of the city with a station directly below the hotel.
 In this "transportation lobby," there would be connecting service to all parts of the community via the peoplemover.
-This system would radiate from the central lobby on 20 separate tracks to the furthest extremes of the low-density residential areas, with intermittent stations (vs. stops, for the peoplemover never stops).
+This system would radiate from the central lobby on separate tracks to the outer points of the low-density residential areas, with intermittent stations (vs. stops, for the peoplemover never stops).
 It was projected that residents would only need their cars for making long trips, not for commuting or shopping.
 While EPCOT contained plenty of roadways, they were all set up to flow effortlessly in counter-clockwise circles, both large and small, as a result of master-planning.
 Industrial automotive vehicles would be relegated to streets and parking spaces below the center of the city to keep things practical and looking pretty.
 It was even predicted that "nowhere in Disney World will a signal light ever slow the constant flow of traffic."
 What fun would predictions be if they all came true?

 As mentioned above, EPCOT was to be the key component of Walt Disney World, the crucial stop on an almost six-mile long stretch of monorail beam that would also visit the theme park area, a 1,000-acre industrial park and a massive entrance complex which in turn connected with a "Jet Airport of the Future."
 This was Walt Disney World as envisioned by its namesake.
 This was the plan he sketched out himself and supervised as it was taken further toward a master plan.
 But it was only about a year after he made the first announcement that Walt died, on December 15, 1966.
 This was the beginning of the end for the EPCOT and the "Florida Project" as he saw it.